Tmeister/wp-api-jwt-auth/README.md

 ### Enable PHP HTTP Authorization Header

 #### Shared Hosts

+**Since version 1.3 the plugin add and remove this headers into the .htaccess file automatically on the plugin activate and deactivate process. (thanks @rvola)**

 Most shared hosts have disabled the **HTTP Authorization Header** by default.